DonAbdulRob/LootQuest4/README.md

 -   Dynamic, responsive and instant total website retheming.
 -   And Much More!

-Note: This is the continuation of the LootQuest3 repo with experimental code and features added as time goes on.

 # Game Description

 Loot Quest is a traditional turn-based game made modern.
 Set in an ultra-difficult world full of intricate and one-of-a-kind mechanics, you'll start as a humble peasant with no items, fame or reputation to your name.
 Struggle your way toward greater strength and conquer.
 Or, succumb to the environment around you and be conquered.